bigchsta62/readmeGenerator/README.md

 ## Installation
  To install do the following:

-##These step MUST be followed, in order, or the (Command Line Interface) CLI won’t work
+##These steps MUST be followed, in order, or the (Command Line Interface) CLI won’t work

 * Fork the repo and clone it to your local machine using your terminal.